-6. Apply one's knowledge of fitness development by designing a personal fitness program that addresses the achievement of high-level fitness and employment fitness standards.
+4. Apply one's knowledge of fitness development by designing a personal fitness program that addresses the achievement of high-level fitness and employment fitness standards.

-- Participate in a variety of fitness tests for each component of fitness - Design a personal fitness program in response to fitness assessment results - Apply one's knowledge related to the development and maintenance of fitness and design an effective personal fitness program which includes: - appropriate warm-up and cool-down activities and application of the - F.I.T.T. formula of exercise prescription (Frequency, Intensity, Time and Type) for each component of fitness
+- Participate in a variety of fitness tests for each component of fitness - Participate in a variety of cardiovascular activities and carefully record data regarding intensity and heart rate response - Design a personal fitness program in response to fitness assessment results and in class fitness data collection - Apply one's knowledge related to the development and maintenance of fitness and design an effective personal fitness program which includes: - appropriate warm-up and cool-down activities and application of the - F.I.T.T. formula of exercise prescription (Frequency, Intensity, Time and Type) for cardio respiratory endurance and muscular strength - Apply the principles of progressive overload, specificity and rest to ensure that one's fitness program enables the student to achieve the identified employment standards - 5.
+Demonstrate an appropriate fitness level in accordance with Ontario Police Standards.